Posted on Aug 07, 2019

 By informing women of their breast density and providing education on what fibroglandular tissue actually means - physicians can help personalize a woman's health care.
 Breast density and breast cancer risk are unique to each and every woman.
 The followup test(s) suggested for one woman with dense breast may differ vastly from that of another woman with high fibroglandular tissue.

-If you have questions or concerns about the density of your breast, or in regards to the best screening for your particular body, always consult a healthcare provider.
+If you have questions or concerns about the density of your breasts, or in regards to the best screening for your particular body, always consult a healthcare provider.

 51% of breast cancer second opinions result in a changed diagnosis.

 A second opinion from a breast imaging subspecialist is valuable for both patients with and without a breast cancer diagnosis.